Programero/java-getting-started/Java Collections Framework/HashSet/Readme.md

 - HashSet does not allow duplicate elements.
 - HashSet allows only one null element.
 - The elements are inserted in random order in a HashSet.
-- A HashSet is internally backed by a HashMap.
+- A HashSet internally stores the elements using HashMap.

 ### Creating a HashSet